mitloehn/pyskycoach/README.md

 - rascngc:  RASC's Finest N.G.C.
 - urban:    AAAA Urban club list
 - southbin: Astronomical League's Southern binocular list
+- karkoschka: DSO list from Erich Karkoschka's Sky Atlas

 The file format is name, right ascension, and declination, separated by comas.
+Optionally three more fields can contain type, apparent magnitude, and dimension in arc minutes; these will be displayed along with the object name.
 You can put your own files in the same directory with the program and add them in the FILES list at the top of the code.
 Note that Messier objects referenced by NGC numbers will be translated to Messier numbers.

 TODO: